sikt-no/sds-komponentbibliotek/CONTRIBUTING.md

 npm run release --package=<package-name>
 ```

 **Note** You can always edit the changelog and commit before pushing if need be.
+Just remember to delete the generated tag and create a new one since it will be pointing to the wrong commit hash.

 Push tags: